KarlzJr/C-Programs/README.md

-# CSE13S Repo
+# C Programs

-Repo to hold CSE13S work.
+Repo to hold C Programs from Comp Sci Engineering Class 13 from UCSC

+By Alejandra Sicairos